doctorfree/astronvim_v4/README.md

 health checks, launching, updates, and generation of HTML and markdown format reports.

+`Lazyman` provides the ability to easily and quickly explore Neovim configurations including many `AstroNvim` configurations.
+For example, `lazyman -i astronvim` installs and initializes 8 `AstroNvim` configurations.
+These can be easily explored using the `nvims` shell function.

 Several other features make `lazyman` an attractive choice but the primary attractions are the `nvims` shell function and the interactive menu system.
 The `nvims` shell function can be used to easily invoke any `lazyman` installed